ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 If you need to remove your VPC, go to your project folder and run `terraform destroy`.

 ## Deploying SAP S/4HANA with the Catalog Tile interface
-{: #s4hana-automation-procedure-schematics-ui}
+{: #s4hana-automation-procedure-catalog-ui}
 {: ui}

 Use these steps to configure the SAP S/4HANA on your existing VPC by using the Catalog Tile interface.
+The available supported S/4HANA versions are 2020, 2021, 2022, and 2023.
+For more information, see the [readme](https://cloud.ibm.com/catalog/content/content-ibm-sap-vpc-automation-s4hana-ec60f4ee-c27d-4bcb-8aef-dee83a3f2659-global/readme/terraform/terraform/dc5f4da1-ff39-45b9-b78b-2123936bc21f-global) file for recommended kits versions.
 The scripts can take 1 - 2 hours to complete.

 1. From the {{site.data.keyword.cloud_notm}} Catalog, select the **SAP S/4HANA** tile.
 The Tile opens the Create tab for SAP S/4HANA.
 For more information about this deployment, see the About tab or the Readme file link.
 2. On the SAP S/4HANA page, configure your workspace: